SaharTarek/pdsnd_github/README.md

 SaharTarek-Bikeshare-R-project

 ### Description
-For this project, the goal was to ask and answer three questions about the available bikeshare data from Washington, Chicago, and New York.
+The goal for this project was to ask and answer three questions about the available bikeshare data from Washington, Chicago, and New York.

 ### Files used
 'new_york_city.csv'